DaymudeLab/assembly-theory-JOSS/paper.md

 GP, DV, and CM formalized the branch-and-bound algorithm design.
 GP and SB formalized the integer and vector addition chain bounds.
-DV was the primary software developer (architecture, command line interface, molecule representations, unit tests, performance engineering).
+DV was the primary software developer (architecture, command line interface, molecule representations, unit tests, parallelism, performance engineering).
 GP implemented all bound calculations.
 DP and DV implemented the `.mol` file parser and dataset-based benchmarks.
 CM implemented the Python interface.
 OMS curated all reference datasets and assembly index ground truths with input from CM.
 SB and JJD wrote the `AssemblyGo` benchmarks.
 JJD conducted and analyzed the benchmarks shown in \autoref{tab:benchtimes}.
-DP, SB, and GP produced the molecule-based visualization in \autoref{fig:timescatter}.
+DP, SB, GP, and JJD produced \autoref{fig:timescatter}.
 JJD and CM wrote the paper.